akien-mga/godot-old-wiki/gdscript.md

 An array of bytes can only contain bytes (integers from 0 to 255).

-This, and all of the following specialized array types, are optimized for memory usage and canâ€™t fragment the memory.
+This, and all of the following specialized array types, are optimized for memory usage and can't fragment the memory.

 ###  [IntArray](class_intarray)